apache/skywalking-website/README.md

 Usage:

-1. Git pull branch `asf-site`
+1. Git pull branch `master`
-1. You may need to run `npm install` before your start somehow.
+2. You may need to run `npm install` before your start somehow.
-1. Run `npm run clean`
+3. Run `npm run clean` to remove dist folder
-1. Run `npm run dev` in your local env, open `http://localhost:8080` in browser, check whether it works fine
+4. Run `npm run dev` in your local env, open `http://localhost:8080` in browser, check whether it works fine
-1. Run `npm run build` to generate static files.
-1. Push files and send pull request if necessary, with screenshots showing how you would change.
+6. Push files and send pull request if necessary, with screenshots showing how you would change.

 ## How to add document in the site